-- Draw on the existing relationships that the HSCL Coordinators and School Completion Programme (SCP) personnel have established with pupils and families - Continue SCP interventions, including mentoring for pupils, where possible and practicable or adjust interventions that pupils availed of prior to school closures - Engage with TESS personnel to continue to proactively engage with all pupils at risk and their families during these challenging times.
+- Draw on the existing relationships that the HSCL Coordinators and School Completion Programme (SCP) personnel have established with pupils and families - Continue SCP interventions, including mentoring for pupils, where possible and practicable or adjust interventions that pupils availed of prior to school closures

+• Engage with TESS personnel to continue to proactively engage with all pupils at risk and their families during these challenging times.

-Here are some practical measures that schools have put in place to assist pupils at risk of educational disadvantage:
+Here are some practical measures that schools should put in place to assist pupils at risk of educational disadvantage:

-- Post information packs to pupils who are experiencing difficulties connecting remotely - Put out a call at local level to community services for extra digital devices that may no longer be in use to be redistributed - > Loan school digital devices to pupils - Survey pupils to establish what is working well for them - Send a communication to the parents and guardians of the pupil by mail, inviting them to encourage their child to check in with the school and provide them with a stamped school addressed envelope to post back to the school to let them know how they are getting on - Link with local community and youth groups to support some pupils in the community - Provide pupils with tables and chairs to do schoolwork where needed.
+- Provide for remote teaching and learning on a daily basis - > Ensure that pupils with Special Education Needs engage with their SET regularly - > Post information packs to pupils who are experiencing difficulties connecting remotely - Put out a call at local level to community services for extra digital devices that may no longer be in use to be redistributed - Loan school digital devices to pupils - With parental/guardians' permission, use Apps which facilitate pupils to access remote teaching or videoed lessons on mobile phones and other digital devices - Engage with pupils to establish what is working well for them - > Send a communication to the parents and guardians of pupils, inviting them to encourage their child to check in with the school - Link with local community and youth groups to support some pupils in the community - > Where possible and practicable, provide pupils with tables and chairs to do schoolwork where needed.